liayin/blog/_posts/2021-3-29-literature.md

 Employments and Crime:
 - [Kessler, Tahamont, Gelber & Isen (2021)](https://www.nber.org/papers/w28373): The Effects of Youth Employment on Crime: Evidence from New York City Lotteries

+Inequality and Crime:
+- [Enamorado, Lopez-Calva, Rodriguez-Castelan & Winkler (2015)](https://www.sciencedirect.com/science/article/abs/pii/S0304387815001364): Income inequality and violent crime: Evidence from Mexico's drug war
+    - Instruments for inequality through initial distribution and national income trends
+    - Data is at the municipality level

+- [Brush (2007)](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C22&q=Does+income+inequality+lead+to+more+crime%3F+A+comparison+of+cross-sectional+and+time-series+analyses+of+United+States+counties&btnG=): Does income inequality lead to more crime?
+A comparison of cross-sectional and time-series analyses of United States counties
+    - Data is at the county level

+- [Choe (2008)](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C22&q=Income+inequality+and+crime+in+the+United+States&btnG=): Income inequality and crime in the United States
+    - Data is at the state level
+    - Time is 1995-2004

 Health and Crime:
 - [Arenberg, Neller & Stripling (2020)](https://sethneller.github.io/papers/Medicaid_and_incarceration.pdf): The Impact of Youth Medicaid Eligibility on Adult Incarceration